Acogkr/translate-mod/README.md

 # Minecraft Translate Mod

 This is a **Real-time Chat Translation Mod** for Minecraft utilizing the **Google Gemini API**.
 It is a mod that I started making for personal use... sort of.
+The biggest reason I use it is that it understands slang and abbreviations.

 ## Key Features